What is Liam Neeson's Net Worth?

 Real Estate

-Neeson and Richardson bought a Central Park West apartment for $1.4 million in 1994, and Liam sold it for $1.352 million in 2010.
-He also owns a 37-acre estate outside of Millbrook, New York; built in 1890, the home was purchased by Liam in 1994 before he married Natasha and includes a tennis court and swimming pool.
+In 1994, Neeson and Richardson bought a Central Park West apartment for $1.4 million in 1994.
+He sold it in 2010 for $1.352 million.
+In 1999, they paid $3.9 million for a three-unit Upper West Side apartment overlooking Central Park.
+Liam listed this unit for sale in March 2025 for $11 million.
+He also owns a 37-acre estate outside of Millbrook, New York.
+Dating to 1890, the home was purchased by Liam in 1994 before he married Natasha.